Lost Childhood and Role Reversal: Understanding Parentification in Families

 Therapeutic support: Seeking help from a trained counsellor who can guide us in exploring our past experiences and developing healthy coping mechanisms.

-Self-reflection: Using tools like a childhood inventory to gain insight into how our past roles may be influencing our current behaviors.
+Self-reflection: Using tools like a childhood inventory to gain insight into how our past roles may be influencing our current behaviours.

 Setting boundaries: Learning to say no when necessary and making self-care a priority without feeling guilty about it.